-O7.13 Only one original itemised account per consultation should be issued.
+O7.13 Only one original itemised account per service should be issued, except in circumstances where both a consultation and computerised perimetry occur, in which case these may be itemised on the same original account.
 Duplicates of accounts or receipts should be clearly marked "duplicate" and should be issued only where the original has been lost.
 Duplicates should not be issued as a routine system for "accounts rendered".